 Annoyingly, in order to complete the VPN setup you’ll have to restart your device, so make sure you’ve saved everything important before you do so.
 Once you’ve restarted your device, simply log in with your email and password and you’re good to go.

 AVG’s customer support is below-par from what we’d expect from a well-established security company.
-The support section of the website is awfully laid out and it took us a long time to find the relevant resources, since there’s no dedicated section about their VPN service.
+The support section of the website is awfully laid out and it took us a long time to find the relevant resources, since there’s no dedicated section about its VPN service.

 Live chat is not available, and there is no contact email address.
 The only way to get in touch with a support agent is via a support request form on the website.
-You’ll only get a response from a human being if you have a free or paid AVG VPN subscription, otherwise you’ll just be redirected to the FAQs.
+You’ll only get a response from a human being if you have a paid AVG VPN subscription, otherwise you’ll just be redirected to the FAQs.

 We sent a few questions using the support request form but we never received a response, so don’t expect to have any problems resolved within a matter of minutes like you would with top VPN providers.